top of page

 Daily Schedule

 Outdoor camp daily itineraries include a student-centered, emergent curriculum.
 As such, aside from fixed drop-off and pick-up times, our schedule throughout the day may vary flexibly with integrated activities and approximate times.
-You can read the overall structure below.
+You can read a sample structure below.

 MORNING: 8:30 AM-12:00 PM